FelixOnline/v2/content/articles/2010-9-1-hayward-gallerys-summer-exhibition.md

  - /arts/154/hayward-gallerys-summer-exhibition
 imported: true
 comments:
+ - value: >
- - what is the name of his piece in the picture above the heart
+     what is the name of his piece in the picture above (the heart)?

 # Article Taxonomies
 categories: